 In order to arrange this sharing of a pension, you must apply to the court to receive a pension sharing order.
 This order will award one party a percentage of the value of the other party’s pension rights.
-At Pinnington Law, our team of solicitors are happy to explain this process of arranging a pension sharing order to you in greater detail, and can help you to complete the official forms required to validate the order.
+Our team of solicitors are happy to explain this process of arranging a pension sharing order to you in greater detail, and can help you to complete the official forms required to validate the order.

 When applying for a pension sharing order, you must decide upon the type of pension share in which you wish to participate following divorce proceedings.
 The two main types of pension share are as follows: